Chippewa / Ojibwa History

 * Pfc.
 John L. King, Grand Traverse band, Normandy

 * Pvt.
-Nicolas J. Naganashe, Grand Traverse band, Normandy
+Nicolas J. Naganashe, Silver Star Grand Traverse band, Normandy

 * Ben Odemin, Grand Traverse band, Palau

 * Pfc.
-Mose L. Smith, Grand Traverse band,
+Moses L. Smith, Grand Traverse band, Italy

 * Pvt.
 Ben Walker, Grand Traverse band,